vtlkzmn/Thesis/README.md

 # Thesis
-Model for STACC's Recommender System
+Model for one Recommender System

 # Benchmarks